OsmosysSoftware/osmo-x/apps/api/docs/block-diagram.md

 ## Introduction

-This document provides a concise block diagram illustrating the architecture of our software application, Osmo-Notify.
+This document provides a concise block diagram illustrating the architecture of our software application, OsmoX.
 The diagram outlines the key components and their interactions to help you better understand how the application functions.

 ## Block Diagram Overview